 After clicking on Continue a few times, you will get to this screen:

 Now we get the slide show which you can read while Linux is being installed.
 The slide show explains some of the features that come with Linus Mint Mate such as a web browser, file manager, word processor, software download center, customization options and a help center.
 There is an entire community of users who can help you solve problems – in addition to lots of tutorials.
 At the end of this long process, the screen will ask you if you want to continue testing or reboot your computer.

 Do not choose either option.
 Instead, click on the X to exit this bad dialogue box.
 It is much better to shut down Mint using the normal shutdown method – which will allow us to safely remove our USB Live Stick before our Chromebook reboots.
 This will bring up the Linux Mint Welcome screen.

 Uncheck Show this dialogue at startup and close the window.
 Close the Help screen.
 Below is what your Linux Mint desktop looks like:

 Click on the Mint Menu in the lower left corner.
-Then click on Quit to bring up the Mint Quit screen.
-Then click on Shut Down in this screen to turn off your Chromebook.
-Then remove your Mint Live USB.
-You can now press the power button to turn your Chromebook back on.
+Then click Quit to bring up the Mint Quit screen.
+Then click Shut Down to turn off your Chromebook.
+Remove your Mint Live USB.
+Press the power button to turn your Chromebook back on.

 Should you replace the Write Protection screw?